IzzatHomsi/TENANTRA-New/docs/Tenantra_Master_Brain_v1.0.md

     - **Header:** A translucent, blurred top bar with a Tenantra glyph, API health pill, and pill-shaped actions (matching the sticky marketing header).
     - **Sidebar:** A glass card with gradient active states (`tena-nav__link--active`) and uppercase section labels styled after the marketing site navigation.
     - **Cards & Panels:** Rounded 28–32px surfaces with long, subtle drop shadows (`--tena-shadow-card`) and a soft white/indigo gradient background.
 - **Buttons:** Pill-shaped primary/outline/ghost buttons that share the marketing call-to-action styling (deep navy fill, white text, hover lift).
+- **Public Surfaces:** The marketing landing page (`Landing.jsx`) and login form now render inside the same gradient/glass aesthetic as the authenticated shell, including hero stats, emerald pills, and CTA buttons identical to tenantra.be.
 - **Iconography:** A set of custom SVG icons is used, located in `components/ui/Icon.jsx`, and inherits the updated color tokens.

 ## 5. Installation and Setup